This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 3. Consider a pre-workout shower

-Research suggests that manipulation of pre-exercise body temperature can influence your workout performance and may be an effective strategy for athletes competing in stressful environments.
+Research has suggested that manipulation of pre-exercise body temperature can influence your workout performance and may be an effective strategy for athletes competing in stressful environments.
 Taking a cool shower or a quick swim before exercising in the heat is a good way to reduce body temperature.

 4. Wear light-weight clothing